oswis-org/oswis-core-bundle/README.md

-# Resources module for OSWIS
+# Core module for OSWIS

-Resources module for One Simple Web IS.
+Core module for One Simple Web IS.

 ## Installation